F. Murray Abraham: Acting credits and accolades

-Abraham received an Academy Award and Golden Globe Award for his performance in Amadeus (1984).
+Abraham received the Academy Award for Best Actor and the Golden Globe Award for Best Actor in a Motion Picture – Drama for his performance in Amadeus (1984).
 In his acceptance speech, he praised co-star Tom Hulce, who was also nominated.
 Abraham also received a nomination for the BAFTA Award for Best Actor in a Leading Role.

 He has also received a Grammy Award nomination and four Primetime Emmy Award nominations.
 He earned four Screen Actors Guild Award nominations with the ensemble casts of Homeland, The Grand Budapest Hotel, and The White Lotus.
 He was nominated for a Golden Globe for The White Lotus in 2023.
 He earned two Obie Awards for his work in theater for his performances in Uncle Vanya (1984) and The Merchant of Venice (2011).

 In July 2004, at a ceremony in Rome, he was awarded the "Premio per gli Italiani nel Mondo".
 This is a prize distributed by the Marzio Tremaglia Foundation and the Italian government to Italian emigrants and their descendants who have distinguished themselves abroad.

 In 2009, he was recognized by the Alumni Association of the City College of New York with John H. Finley Award in recognition of exemplary dedicated service to the City of New York.
 In 2010, Abraham was the recipient of the Gielgud Award (Theater) for that year.
 In 2015, Abraham was an inductee to the American Theater Hall of Fame.

 Abraham has an honorary degree from Rider University in Lawrenceville, New Jersey.